The best time to visit Norway: A travel guide through the seasons

 Norway is also extra special in that it has a Northern Lights season that lasts from October through to the end of March.

-Our onboard activities, restaurant menus and shore excursions change according to the time of year and the waters we sail in.
-Each season brings with it new opportunities to experience a Hurtigruten voyage in an entirely different light, both literally and figuratively.
+The best part about choosing when to go to Norway is that our onboard activities, restaurant menus and shore excursions change according to the time of year and where you are – so you always get something different.
+Each season and month bring new opportunities to experience a Hurtigruten voyage in an entirely different light, both literally and figuratively.

 Spring (Mar-May)